LucianoBAF/Testes-JavaScript/README.md

   </tr>
   <tr>
     <td>objScan</td>
-    <td>Scans an object looking for all of its properties, including son objects and functions.
+    <td>Scans an object looking for all of its properties, including it's children and functions.
 It comes preloaded with an example object.</td>
     <td>https://jsfiddle.net/9yLo1na6/</td>
   </tr>
 </table>